8.4. Directives#

 RETURN VALUES:

-and the system configuration had no implementation for this mode.RTEMS_NOT_IMPLEMENTED
+RTEMS_NO_PREEMPTwas set inmode_setand setting the preemption mode was requested byRTEMS_PREEMPT_MASKinmaskand the system configuration had no implementation for this mode.RTEMS_NOT_IMPLEMENTEDThe

 CONSTRAINTS: